Dracula is a 1958 UK horror by Terrence Fisher. With Peter Cushing, Christopher Lee and Michael Gough.

 This is the second Hammer Dracula film to feature Christopher Lee in the title role.

-The film starts with a replay of the final few minutes of the first Hammer Dracula , which is perhaps the greatest
+The film starts with a replay of the final few minutes of the first Hammer Dracula , which is perhaps the greatest moment in the

-moment in the history of Hammer films.
+history of Hammer films.
 From there it develops quickly, with two couples ending up staying at Castle Dracula.
 This film was made eight years after the original and its quite surprising how much more violent and gory it is.

-was directed by Terence Fisher and you always know with a Hammer film that if he was the director you would get a quality film.
+by Terence Fisher and you always know with a Hammer film that if he was the director you would get a quality film.
 Add this to James Bernard's great score and you have a fine horror film that has stood the test of time really well.

 US: There is also an alternative US version restored from a master held by 20th Century Fox